Commando Logistic Regiment: Organisation

 Headquarters Squadron (HQ Sqn) is the biggest and most diverse Squadron within the regiment.
-When fully manned, it has just over 200 personnel spanning 8 departments.
+When fully staffed, it has just over 200 personnel spanning 8 departments.
 Its primary role is to co-ordinate the command and control function of logistic distribution, relaying stores information by computer from ship to shore and collating field requirements from forward units and assessing their priority of order for delivery or recovery.
 The Squadron is also responsible for providing what is termed 'first line' or initial support to the Regiment.